Logius-standaarden/fsc-core/draft-fsc-core-00-introduction.md

 # Introduction

-This section gives an introduction to this RFC.
+This section gives an introduction to FSC.
 Section 2 describes the architecture of a system that follows the FSC specification.
 Section 3 describes the interfaces and behavior of FSC components in detail.